chrplr/openlexicon/datasets-info/README-how-to-install-a-new-database.md

         sudo systemctl restart shiny-server.service

 ## create a json description file ##

-If you plan to use the data fetchers, it is necessary to  create a `.json` file describing the dataset, and to push it to <http://github.com/chrplr/openlexicon/datasets-info/_json>
+If you plan to use the data fetchers, it is necessary to  create a `.json` file describing the dataset, and to push it to <http://github.com/chrplr/openlexicon/datasets-info/_json>.

+For the database to be accessible from a shiny app, the url pointing to the rds file must absolutely be indicated in the json file (see example below).

+Further, for the database to be visible in the [openlexicon app](http://github.com/chrplr/openlexicon/app.R), the first tag of the json file must be a language (e.g., _french_).

 Here is, for example, the `.json` file associated to _Lexique3_